rsazizov/rsazizov.github.io/_posts/2022-01-01-torch-shmem.md

 ```

 We are told that `mmap` failed with error code 12 which suggests that we have exceeded some memory limit.
 As it turns
-out, this issue originated in `DataLoader` itself and is related to how DataLoader workers communicate with the main
+out, this issue originates in `DataLoader` itself and is related to how DataLoader workers communicate with the main
 process.

 ## DataLoader Multiprocessing